open-formulieren/open-forms/docs/developers/embedding.rst

 -------------

 See (on Github) the directory ``docker/embedding`` README file for working examples of different embedding cases.
-These should be easy to bring up with docker-compose, provided you have a backend instance ready to go.
+These should be easy to bring up with ``docker compose``, provided you have a backend instance ready to go.

 Backend configuration